-Strategy 1: is to favour moderately susceptible species especially where they can act as a buffer surrounding an infection centre or tree.
-It is most important to retain these less susceptible tree species when they fall within 5 m of an infected tree or centre.
-Broadleaf tree species maybe the only other choice in areas with high levels of root disease and limited alternative coniferous species.
+The strategy to manage armillaria root disease in young stands is to favour moderately susceptible species especially where they can act as a buffer surrounding an infection centre or tree.
+It is important to retain these less susceptible tree species when they fall within 5 m of an infected tree or centre.
+Broadleaf tree species maybe the only choice in areas with high levels of root disease and limited alternative coniferous species.